 3. All climbers must sign “Climber’s Log” before climbing.

-4. All Climbers must wear there “Climber’s Card” when harnessed.
+4. All Climbers must wear their “Climber’s Card” when harnessed.

 5. Remove jewelry, empty pockets and use safety straps for glasses.